 Muse is a native of Mississippi and attended elementary and secondary schools in both Mississippi and Louisiana.
 He received his undergraduate education at Northwestern State University in Louisiana, earning a BS degree in accounting.
 He then attended graduate school at the University of Arkansas, receiving an MBA and a PhD degree in business and administration.
 He began his teaching career on the faculty of the School of Industrial Management at Georgia Tech, later moving to Ohio University, where he served as chairman of the Department of Marketing and as director of the Division of Research.

 Over the next twelve years, Muse served as the dean of the Business School at three different universities, beginning in 1970 as the first dean of Business at Appalachian State University in North Carolina.
 From 1973-79, he was dean of the College of Business Administration at the University of Nebraska at Omaha and from 1979-83, dean at Texas A&M University.
 At Texas A&M, the business school grew to become the fifth largest business school in the nation in terms of full-time undergraduate enrollment.

 Prior to going to Akron as president, Muse served for over a year as vice-chancellor for Academic Programs for the Texas A&M University System.
-He has held a number of national leadership posts, including international president of Tau Kappa Epsilon Fraternity and is currently a member of the board of directors of the TKE Educational Foundation.
-He also serves on the board of the David Mathews Center for Civic Life in Alabama and as chair of the Advisory Council for the Fuller Center for Housing.
+He has held a number of national leadership posts, including international president of Tau Kappa Epsilon Fraternity and as a member of the board of directors of the TKE Educational Foundation.
+In addition to currently serving as a senior associate with the Kettering Foundation, Muse is a member of the board of directors of the Sustained Dialogue Institute.

 Muse and his wife, Marlene, have three children and four grandchildren.
 Muse resides in Cincinnati, Ohio.